Skip to content

 Best Practices for a Smooth Formula Transition

 Switching your baby’s formula is an important change that requires care and patience.
-Since your baby’s digestive system may need time to adapt, especially when moving from a gentle or hydrolyzed formula to one with intact milk proteins — a gradual transition is the safest and most comfortable approach.
+Since your baby’s digestive system may need time to adapt, keep in mind that changes in stool texture, color, and frequency as well as short-term increases in gas and fussiness can be normal.

 How You Transition Matters

-Some pediatricians recommend slowly introducing a new formula to help reduce common temporary side effects like fussiness, gas, or changes in stool texture and frequency.
-Others recommend a more abrupt, ‘cold turkey’ change, as this makes it clearer much earlier if your baby is tolerating the new formula.
+In the case of a recall, immediately stop using any affected lots of recalled product and check FDA’s recall release for next steps.
+A ‘cold turkey’ change also makes it clearer much earlier if your baby is tolerating the new formula.
+In other cases, some pediatricians recommend slowly introducing a new formula to help reduce common temporary side effects like fussiness, gas, or changes in stool texture and frequency. .
 Talk to your pediatrician about which option is right for you!

 During the transition, keep a close eye on your baby’s reactions.
-Temporary fussiness, changes in stool color or frequency, increased spit up, or refusal to finish bottles can be normal for a couple of days.
-But if your baby seems very uncomfortable or shows signs of intolerance like projectile vomiting, new wide-spread rash, blood or mucus in the stool, severe diarrhea or persistent refusal to eat, please check in with your pediatrician.
+Temporary fussiness, changes in stool, increased spit up, or refusal to finish bottles can be normal for a couple of days.
+But if your baby seems very uncomfortable or shows signs of intolerance like projectile vomiting, new wide-spread rash, blood or excessive mucus in the stool, severe diarrhea or persistent refusal to eat, please check in with your pediatrician.

 Every baby is unique, so take the process at your baby’s pace and reach out to your healthcare provider if you have any questions or concerns.